branchvincent/DukeStudy/README.md

 ### Test Scripts
 Due to a many-to-many database problem and time constraints, we decided against automated testing.
 Instead, we performed manual unit, component, and system testing.

-### Additional Files
-Our documentation file, *FinalDocumentation.pdf*, can be found in the root directory.

 ### Sources
 We modified code from tutorials to complete our [posts](https://github.com/firebase/quickstart-android/tree/master/database) and [authentication](http://www.androidhive.info/2016/06/android-getting-started-firebase-simple-login-registration-auth/) sections.
 Originally, our posts section did not utilize this codebase, but we were not satisfied with the functionality and design of our implementation so we adapted a tutorial to fit our needs.